petrilab-uva/2024-FMT-transcriptomics/README.md

 2. **For 16S Analysis**: Training sets are required for taxonomic assignment.
 I used Silva training set data that has been formatted for DADA2, which are available [here](https://zenodo.org/records/4587955).
 Training set and Species assignment .fa.gz files should be downloaded and placed within the `data` directory for 16S analysis.

 3. **For RNAseq Analysis**: Two murine genomic data sets are required for these analyses.
-These files can be accessed from [Ensembl as an FTP download](https://useast.ensembl.org/info/data/ftp/index.html).
+These files can be accessed from [Ensembl.org as an FTP download](https://useast.ensembl.org/info/data/ftp/index.html).
 I used release version 109, but more up-to-date releases may be currently available.
 These versions can be used, **but ensure that the same release version is used for both files!** Instructions for obtaining these files are outlined below.
      * A *Mus musculus* cDNA file containing all transcript sequences is required to generate an index file used for read mapping.
 I used release 109, which is available [here](https://ftp.ensembl.org/pub/release-109/fasta/mus_musculus/cdna/).
 This file should be placed within the `data` directory.
 Code for generating the .index file from this file is commented out within the .sh script.
      * A *Mus musculus* GTF gene set is required to match transcript and gene identifiers to mapped reads.
 I used release 109, which is available [here](https://ftp.ensembl.org/pub/release-109/gtf/mus_musculus/).
 This file should be placed within the `data` directory.